 The strength of the glass has a significant impact on how much strain it can endure before succumbing to cracks.
 Four-millimetre thick glass is the standard used by most double glazing firms, but for increased safeguarding against cracking, you can opt for six-millimetre glass.

 Although the spontaneous cracking of glass is a rare happening, should it ever occur, you need a window firm that can provide a replacement quickly and skilfully.
-For over forty years, Victory Windows have provided expert double glazed windows, doors and conservatories for Coventry, Rugby and Warwick.
+For over 45 years, Victory Windows have provided expert double glazed windows, doors and conservatories for Coventry, Rugby and Warwick.
 For more information on how we can provide any aspect of double glazing installation or repair, contact us today.